OfficeDev/hands-on-labs/O3652/O3652-3 Deep Dive in Office PowerPoint Add-ins/QuickStart.md

 ### Exercise 1: Create your first add-in
 *In this exercise you will learn how to use Visual Studio to create your first add-in and you will learn about the files that are created for you.
 You will also learn about how to customize buttons on the ribbon. *

-1. Launch Visual Studio 2015 as administrator.
+1. Launch Visual Studio 2015
 2. From the **File** menu, select the **New Project** command.
 When the **New Project** dialog appears, select the **PowerPoint Add-in** project template from the **Office/SharePoint** template folder, as shown below.
 Name the new project **HelloWorld** and click **OK** to create the new project.

     ![](Images/Fig01.PNG)